-We’ve zoomed through another year and it’s time to ring in 2020!
-I’ve got 9 Sparkling Wines under $30 and are rated 90+ which are perfect for your celebration.
+Let's celebrate the end of crazy 2020 and the beginning of a new, fresh, beautiful year!
+I’ve got 9 Sparkling Wines under $30 that are rated 90+!
+They are the perfect way to ring in the New Year.
 This line-up includes sparklings from Italy, France, Spain, and the US.

 Affiliate links are included for your convenience.
 If you click on a link and make a purchase, Common Grape will earn a small amount.
 Your cost is the same with or without the link.
 Enjoy!